Gallery Archives

 Each is personally contact-printed on hand-coated paper, prepared, signed and embossed by Dick Arentz.
 They produced in numbered editions from 2/50 to 45/50.
 Dick will continue to reprint these on order.
 The paper used is from the Crane’s Paper Co. legendary 1990 run of 20,000 sheets, under Dick’s specifications.

 A variety of view cameras were used.
-At the beginning, Dick used the classic size of 4×5, 5×7 and 8×10 inches.
+At the beginning, Dick used the classic sizes of 4×5, 5×7 and 8×10 inches.
+From 1971 to 1983 Dick used the 5×7 and 8×10 cameras exclusively.
+The work with the 8×10 negative was important, as it laid the groundwork for Pt/Pd printing.

 Starting in 1983, Dick acquired the first of his historic Banquet Cameras.
 They had a long, rectangular format and were popular around the turn of the 20th Century for photographing large groups of people.
 At the time, lenses were not sharp enough to identify individuals if enlarged.
 Thus the prints were made by contact printing.
 Common sizes were 5×12,7×17, 8×20 and 12×20 inches.
 Dick started with a 12×20 inch Folmar Schwing, made about 1905.
 In 1991, he added a 7×17 inch Korona, of the same vintage.
 In 1998, in search of a more elongated format, Dick scribed an 8×20 inch rectangle on his 12×20 inch camera.
 A portion of that negative could be used to make a print.